A Guide To Touch Stonehenge

 Have you ever wanted to touch the stones at Stonehenge?
 Now, you can!
-Just follow these simple steps, and you’ll be able to feel the history of this ancient site on one of what are called “special access tours“.
+Just follow these simple steps, and you’ll be able to feel the history of this ancient site in England on one of what are called “special access tours“.

-Stonehenge is one of the world’s most famous archaeological sites, and now thanks to a new initiative from English Heritage, it’s easy for visitors to Stonehenge to get up close and personal with the famous rocks.
+Stonehenge is one of the world’s most famous archaeological sites, located in England, and now thanks to a new initiative from English Heritage, it’s easy for visitors to Stonehenge to get up close and personal with the famous rocks.
 So what are you waiting for?
 Let us help you start planning your inner circle visit to Stonehenge and the stunning surrounding landscape today!

 It is only possible to touch the stones at Stonehenge if you are on one of the early morning or late evening “special access” or private access Stonehenge tours.
 These tours are before or after public opening hours and are more expensive than standard tours.
 However, you will have a guide escort you around the Stones and give you a concise history of Stonehenge as well as being on hand to answer any questions you may have.